-Bottom Photo: The decorative fence is hidden by shrubs that are too large, overtrimmed, and poorly shaped for the desired aesthetics.
+Bottom Photo: The decorative fence is hidden by shrubs that are too large, overtrimmed, poorly shaped, and unattractive.

 - Tall fence dense foliage, upright form, and fast-growing foliage - Short fence full, arching grasses and soft, clumping plants - Colorful - Evergreen

 - For a decorative fence, choose low-growing plants that accentuate decorative elements, such as caps.
 For utilitarian fences (chain link or stockade), choose taller shrubs that cover the fence. - In back yards, place plants with coarse textures against fences to make the space appear smaller, or use fine texture to make the space appear larger.